 Typically, there's a tradeoff between comfort and weight.
 The lighter the shoe, the less supple the upper materials and the less padding hugging and protecting your foot.
 Yet, there are exceptions to the tradeoff rule.
 The Louis Garneau Course Air Lite XZ is a masterful improvement over their earlier AirLite versions, carefully excising all unnecessary attributes and adding in just enough padding and cushion to keep riders comfortable.
 They've come down more than an ounce over their previous versions, now to 17.6 ounces in Men's size 44.5.

 The Sidi Wire 2 Air Vent Carbon is an interesting shoe here because we tend to associate high-end road bike shoes with super-low weight, especially with their fancy carbon fiber soles.
-Interestingly, the Sidi is among the heaviest in our group and the is the heaviest among the high-end premium racing shoes.
+Interestingly, the Sidi is among the heaviest in our group, and is the heaviest among the high-end premium racing shoes.
 The carbon sole is super thick and heavy (relatively).
 The argument here is that the power transfer and durability are worth the difference in weight.

 There's nothing more frustrating than dropping a few hundred dollars on new gear only to have it break down before the year's out.
 The best road bike shoes will typically last at least a few seasons before showing any wear.
 We did a good deal of research, looked at materials and design to consider vulnerabilities, and monitored wear and degradation over the 150 or so miles we put in for each shoe.